zafersn/MaaxBoard-avnet/yocto-build-image-with-configured-wifi-for-auto-connection.md

       wifi_configure_sta \
       "
       ```
-   4. Last but not least, we need to add "bash" keyword to it because our sh file is a bash script file.
+   4. Last but not least, we need to add the "bash" keyword to it because our sh file is a bash script file.
       ```
        RDEPENDS_${PN} = " \
        bash \